DorMor1999/leetcode/README.md

   - [Explanation and Overview](problems/1.%20Two%20Sum/README.md)
   - [Python Solution (Hash Map)](problems/1.%20Two%20Sum/two_sum_solution_hash_map.py)

 Feel free to browse through the solutions to find the problem you're interested in.
-Each solution is contained in its own markdown file within the `solutions` directory.
+Each solution is contained in its own markdown file within the `problems` directory.

 ## How to Use